maddinkunze/propert/README.md

 ```bash
 uv run build
 ```

 <details>
 <summary>Publishing</summary>

-> [!NOTE]
-> This section is primarily relevant for the maintainers of this package (me), as it requires permission to push a package to the `propert` repository on PyPI.
+> 💡 This section is primarily relevant for the maintainers of this package (me), as it requires permission to push a package to the `propert` repository on PyPI.

 ```bash
 uv run publish --token <token>